mpitid/blog/content/2017-07-11-blockchain-reading-list.rst

 ..
 [5] One would think that whitepapers have become a prerequisite to filing papers of incorporation!

 ..
-[6] But see `Attack of the 50-foot blockchain`_ for a colourfully
-   illustrated guide.

-..
-[7] Remember that self-driving deep-neural 3D-printed drone-cars will
+[6] Remember that self-driving deep-neural 3D-printed drone-cars will
    one day run on the post-quantum semantic blockchain, they will be beautiful and all-encompassing, guiding us serenely into the singularity we've all been waiting for so long!

-..
-[8] A third one is interoperability, both with legacy systems and other blockchains.

 ..
 Links